-Malaria is endemic throughout Guinea, and the country is among the 17 highest burden malaria countries in the world (2% of all global malaria cases, and 1.6% of global malaria deaths in 2020 ).
+Malaria is endemic throughout Guinea, and the country is among the 17 highest burden malaria countries in the world (1.8% of all global malaria cases, and 1.6% of global malaria deaths in 2020 ).
 It accounts for 4% of malaria cases in West Africa.

-The country has made important progress in malaria control and prevention, substantially reducing malaria prevalence in children under 5, annual malaria incidence, and in-patient deaths.
-Between 2016 and 2019, the case burden for malaria fell by 12.6% (from 340 to 297 per 1000 of the population at risk), while deaths fell by 12% (from 0.73 to 0.64 per 1000 of the population at risk.
+The country has made important progress in malaria control and prevention, substantially reducing malaria prevalence in children under five years of age, annual malaria incidence, and in-patient deaths.
+Between 2020 and 2021, the case burden for malaria fell by 1% (from 334 to 331 per 1000 of the population at risk), while deaths decreased by 7.4% (from 0.75 to 0.70 per 1000 of the population at risk.

 These gains were driven by the rapid scale-up of malaria prevention and control interventions, led by the country’s National Malaria Control Programme (NMCP) and supported by the US President’s Malaria Initiative (PMI) and the Global Fund to Fight AIDS, Tuberculosis and Malaria.

 There are two areas in Guinea where malaria is endemic (MICS 2016): a moderate transmission area, which covers five regions of the country and 63 % of the general population, and a low transmission area, which covers three regions, including the capital Conakry and 37 % of the population.

 The major vector of malaria is Anopheles gambiaes sensu lato, which is found throughout the country, with its density peaking in the rainy season, from June to October.
 The dominant plasmodium species is Plasmodium falciparum, at 96.5 %; P. malariae and P. ovale represent 3.3 % and 0.13 %, respectively.